1949

 Jack Frye, one of the original three founders of TWA and long time president, first came to

-Arizona in the mid 1920's, later to Sedona Arizona in the late 1930's.
+Arizona in the mid 1920's, later to Sedona Arizona in the early 1940's.
 It must be noted that

-Jack Frye is credited with greatly promoting tourism to this grand state as well as initiating the
+Jack Frye is credited with greatly promoting tourism to this grand state, as well as, initiating

-very first regular scheduled passenger air service through the state, via Phoenix, and Tucson.
-It
+the very first regular scheduled passenger air service through the state via Phoenix to Tucson.

-was Jack Frye who was greatly responsible for making Arizona a winter get-a-way for
+It was Jack Frye, who was greatly responsible, for introducing Arizona as a winter get-a-way, to

 By spring of 1941, Jack and his wife, the former Mrs. Cornelius Vanderbilt Jr., were buying up